PillowFishSticks/Kassie-MS4/TESTING.md

 #### Log Out Page

 - Attempt to log out and ensure the the user is taken to the log out page, asking if they are sure they want to log out.
-- Click cancel, and ensure tthat the user is redirected to the home page.
+- Click cancel, and ensure that the user is redirected to the home page.
 - Log out and and ensure that the user is redirected to the home page.

-#### Cart Page
+#### Bag Page

-- Log in and go to the cart page with nothing in the cart.
-Confirm that the message "Your cart is empty!" is shown and the call to action button "Let's go shopping" is provided and that the checkout button is not displayed.
+- Log in and go to the bag page with nothing in the bag.
+Confirm that the message "Your bag is empty!" is shown and the call to action button "Keep shopping" is provided and that the checkout button is not displayed.
-- Click the button and confirm it takes the user to the all items page.
+- Click the button and confirm it takes the user to the all products page.
-- Add items to the cart and return to the cart page, confirm that all items in the cart are displayed correctly, with the correct amounts requested by the user.
+- Add products to the bag and return to the bag page, confirm that all products in the bag are displayed correctly, with the correct amounts requested by the user.
-- Adjust the quantity field, confirm that the shopping cart subtotal is updated to reflect the change.
+- Adjust the quantity field, confirm that the shopping bag subtotal is updated to reflect the change.
-- Click the delete button on an item, confirm that the item removed from the cart.
+- Click the delete button on an product, confirm that the product is removed from the bag.
-- Delete all items from the cart, confirm that the cart is empty.
+- Delete all products from the bag, confirm that the bag is empty.

 #### Checkout Pages

 - Go to the checkout page when not logged in to the site, confirm that the user is taken to the login page to sign in.
-- Confirm that the items are displayed correctly in the order summary, that the quantity, subtotal, and grand total are correct
+- Confirm that the products are displayed correctly in the order summary, that the quantity, subtotal, and grand total are correct
 - Try to send the form without all the required fields filled in.
 Confirm that the appropriate error message is given to the user.
 - Return to the payment page , use the stripe checkout test [card numbers](https://stripe.com/docs/testing) to check the various responses to different errors.
 - Make a successful payment.
 Confirm that the user is returned to checkout success page.